(Achondrite, ungrouped in MetBull 99)

 Iizuka et al. (2013) report high abundances of highly siderophile elements (HSE) for this meteorite similar to those of some brachinite-like achondrites such as GRA 06128/9 and Zag (b).
 In their study of HSE abundances and Os-isotopic systematics in brachinites and other FeO-rich brachinite-like achondrites, Day and Warren (2015) found that NWA 6693 has a high Pt/Os ratio indicative of a cumulate derived from a low-degree partial melt infused with a residual metal melt component.
 In addition, they reasoned that the variability observed in the Pd/Os ratios of NWA 6693 and other brachinite-like achondrites reflects variable degrees of fractionation of such a metal melt prior to its incorporation.
 The high abundance of HSEs was attributed by Warren et al. (2013) to the highly oxidizing formation conditions which inhibited sequestration and removal of HSEs by FeNi-metal during differentiation.
 In a study of NWA 6704 conducted by Archer et al. (2016), it was determined that the bulk HSE abundances are nearly chondritic and exhibit only a low degree of fractionation, consistent with a scenario in which only minor, localized silicate partial melting occurred with some loss of sulfides.
 Their results indicate that core formation had not proceeded to any great extent on the parent body by the time the meteorite was formed.
-It was further argued that the NWA 6704 chondritic precursor lithology was instantaneously melted during an impact event and then rapidly cooled at ~1100°C/hr under super-saturation conditions which promoted coarse dendritic growth of orthopyroxene (Hibiya et al., 2018).
-As temperatures fell below ~1100°C cooling proceeded much more slowly, consistent with burial under an ejecta blanket (Hibiya et al., 2017).
+It was further argued that the NWA 6704 chondritic precursor lithology was instantaneously melted during an impact event, and then rapidly cooled at ~1100°C/hr under super-saturation conditions which promoted coarse dendritic growth of orthopyroxene (Hibiya et al., 2018).
+As temperatures fell below ~1100°C cooling proceeded much more slowly, consistent with burial ~100 m deep under an ejecta blanket (Hibiya et al., 2017, 2018).